-There were years of unrest around the time of the French Revolution 1789–1799 were ones of anxiety for the British Government.
+There were years of unrest around the time of the French Revolution.
+1789–1799 were times of anxiety for the British Government.
 There were riots in Gloucestershire over bread prices and the introduction of power looms in the cloth mills of the Stroud area where there was strong support for the Chartists.
 Chartists wanted political rights and influence for the working class.
-The County also had troubles from farm labourers who were taking part in the ‘Swing Riots’ protesting against the introduction of threshing machines.
-The Government feared riots because without a police force there was no adequate means of dealing with unrest without calling out the militia or regular troops.
+The county also had trouble with farm labourers who were taking part in the ‘Swing Riots’ protesting against the introduction of threshing machines.
+The Government feared riots because without a police force there was no way of dealing with unrest without calling out the militia or regular troops.

 Though some towns had a more organised system of policing by 1839 most of the country still relied on the Parish Constables who were usually part time and unpaid and only had powers granted by the Parish..
 London had a form of police from the 1750s and Cheltenham, Gloucester, Worcester, Bath and Bristol all had their own police forces by the time of Sir Robert Peel’s Constabulary Act 1839, which allowed counties to set up police forces paid out of the rates.